gautampadiyar/profiles/_members/bhargavkulkarni.md

 ---
 layout: post
 title: Bhargav Kulkarni
 description: Quizzer, loves physics, DIY is his middle name
-batch: Class of 2016 (10th Std)
+batch: Class of 2016 (10th std)
 current: 11th std at BIA
 image:
     profile: "bhargav.jpg"
 published: false
---
+---
 ### Story:

 KHMD is where my story or at least the most relevant part of life started.
 It allowed me to explore the world in terms of tech, science and innovation.
 Through KHMD I was able to get an idea of programming, building web-pages as well as how to use the arduino.
 I also started taking part in various science fairs like CBSE National Science fair and so on.
 I also began understanding a lot on ideation and it has now become my biggest strength.

 ### Achievements :

-Qualified for the CBSE National Science Fair
+Qualified for the CBSE National Science Fair with Ish Bosamiya

 ### Projects: